Demystifying Cache—From Bytes to Tags

 - Set index selects the “drawer” (set).

-- If one matches, a multiplexer selects the correct block’s data (a hit).
+- If any matches, hit.
+A MUX selects the correct block.

-- If none match, it’s a miss: fetch the block from memory into one of the k ways and update that way’s tag.
+- If none match, miss: load the block from memory into one of the k ways and update its tag.

 Practice: Dividing Address Bits